 Note: A data product specification provides a description of the universe of discourse and a specification for mapping the universe of discourse to a data set.
 It may be used for production, sales, end-use or other purpose.

-Data quality.
-A degree or level of confidence that the data provided meet the requirements of the data user in terms of accuracy, resolution, integrity (or equivalent assurance level), traceability, timeliness, completeness and format.
+Data quality: A degree or level of confidence that the data provided meet the requirements of the data user in terms of accuracy, resolution and integrity.